rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/CdmOracleRacNode.md

   - Connectivity status of the RAC node.
 - hostFid: System.String
   - FID of the physical host object of the RAC node.
+- host: PhysicalHost
+  - Physical host object of the RAC node.